Sports & leagues

 - Only registered/waitlisted participants are permitted to attend sports programs.
 No outside drop-ins are permitted.

-- It is recommended that participants only register for one sport/program per season if social distancing cannot be maintained during play.
+- It is recommended that participants only register for one sports program per season.

 - Spectators are not permitted at any sports program.

 - Adult indoor group sport is limited to 2 players, with a minimum of 3 meters between players.
 Only singles pickleball and badminton are permitted indoors.